 Q: When is a death considered “wrongful”?

-In the simplest terms, a death is considered to be “wrongful” when it is the result of another person’s negligence or intentional misconduct.
+In the simplest terms, death is considered to be “wrongful” when it is the result of another person’s negligence or intentional misconduct.
 In other words, if the victim’s life could have been spared were it not for someone else’s action or inaction, then the victim’s family members will have a claim for wrongful death.
-Learn more in this video from lawyer Tom D’Amore: What is a Wrongful Death Lawsuit?
+Learn more in this video from attorney Tom D’Amore: What is a Wrongful Death Lawsuit?

 Q: Who can file a claim for wrongful death?